sisourat/qp_plugins_sisourat-/cippres/README.rst

 0') (run scf prior to cipres runs) qp run scf

+!!
+WARNING : cippres_fano and cippres_dip crashes " randomly when using four_idx_transform see with Manu/Anthony
-0'') (2e integrals AO to MO transformation, not mandatory but highly recommanded for better performance) qp run four_idx_transform
+!!
+0'') (2e integrals AO to MO transformation, not mandatory but highly recommanded for better performance) !! qp run four_idx_transform

 1) set the xml input file in EZFIO qp set cippres finput_cippres test.xml